arraypress/math-query/README.md

 # WordPress Math Query Database Library

 Perform mathematical queries on a WordPress database table using the `Math_Query` class.
 This library simplifies complex database queries for summing, averaging, and more.

+**Key Features:**

+* **Schema Validation:** The library automatically validates table schemas and ensures column data types match, providing peace of mind when crafting queries.
+* **Built-in Caching:** Enjoy the benefits of built-in caching to boost performance, and if needed, effortlessly disable it to suit your specific needs.
+* **Context-Aware WordPress Filters:** Harness the potential of context-aware WordPress filters that enhance your querying capabilities and adapt to various scenarios seamlessly.
+* **Universal Compatibility:** Whether you're working with default or custom database tables, the Math_Query class is your reliable companion for any data source.
+* **Robust Error Handling:** Experience error and exception handling that guides you when incorrect data is passed in, making debugging and troubleshooting a breeze.

 ## Installation and set up